 In 2010, the gold scrap market supplied 1,683 mt (54 million oz) into the market based on an average price of $1,224 for the year.
 That was a stunning 54 million oz additional gold supply into the market.
 While global gold scrap supply fluctuated along with price over the next six years, something seriously changed in 2017.

-If we assume that in the second half of 2017 the market will supply about the same amount of gold scrap as in the first half, I estimate total global scrap supply will be 1,150 mt (37 million oz).
-Which means, as the price of gold has increased in 2017, global gold scrap supply will fall by almost a third, or 32% versus 2010.
+If we assume that in the second half of 2017, the market will supply about the same amount of gold scrap as in the first half, I estimate the total global scrap supply will be 1,150 mt (37 million oz).
+This means, as the price of gold increased in 2017, global gold scrap supply will fall by almost a third, or 32% versus 2010.

 What a change in seven years.
-This falling gold scrap supply into the global market means any increase in demand will start putting a pressure on the price as the World Stock and Bond markets start to crack and rollover in the next few years.
-Ironically, we are actually seeing a surprising increasing of demand interesting sectors of the market.
+This falling gold scrap supply into the global market means any increase in demand will start putting pressure on the price as the World Stock and Bond markets start to crack and roll over in the next few years.
+Ironically, we are seeing a surprising increase in demand in interesting sectors of the market.

-While rapidly decline global gold scrap supply is a very POSITIVE indicator for the gold price in the future, there is another indicator that I is even more startling.
+While the rapidly declining global gold scrap supply is a very POSITIVE indicator for the gold price in the future, there is another indicator that is even more startling.
 I will be writing about this in a new article towards the end of the week.